raise exception python

 This ensures your function behaves predictably even when users enter invalid data.

-Best Practices for Using raise
+Best Practices for Using raise in Python

 - Always include a descriptive message: It helps in debugging.